NicholasBHubbard/Yabsm/README.md

   snapshot taken 40 minutes ago.
 You can also go back by hours or days.
 The other type of query you can make is entering a date formated like =yyyy-mm-dd-hh-mm=.

-  Yabsm will copy to your clipboard a =cd= command to the root directory of your desired snapshot.
-Unfortunately YABSM cannot directly change your directory due to a limitation of Perl.
+  Yabsm will copy to the path of the root directory of your desired snapshot to the clipboard.

   You must install xclip if using x11 or wl-clipboard if using Wayland.